openeggbert/mind-net/README.md

 - [ ] IMPROVEMENT Add logging to files
 - [ ] FEATURE Support for export to static HTML files
 - [ ] FEATURE Create OpenAPI specification for the REST API
-- [ ] FEATURE new endpoint /info - shows some configuration entries (not all) + other information
 - [ ] IMPROVEMENT Paging - add First and Last buttons
 - [ ] FEATURE New entity Task (related to notes) + Markdown content of notes will be parsed for tasks - like in Zim Desktop Wiki + sending e-mail messages, web browser notification, Android toast
 - [ ] ModelDefinition - add title_column